o3de/o3de.org/README.md

 # Open 3D Engine Website & Documentation

 This repository contains the website and documentation for Open 3D Engine.
+During preview, the site and documentation are under heavy development - so don't be surprised if information is missing or sometimes breaks.
+If you would like to visit our official website in preview, please contact us directly for the information.

-During preview, we're serving our documentation out of this git repository only - sorry!
-If you want to build a local version of the site to browse the documentation there, we can't guarantee it'll be a great experience.
+If you would like to build a local version of the site, all it takes is cloning this repo, following the local instructions, and under a minute for a build.

+Otherwise, documentation is browsable in this repository at `content/docs`.
 API documentation is stored in this repository at `content/docs/api`, generated using the default Doxygen HTML templates.
 You can browse the API references without needing to install Hugo, NodeJS, or build the website.

 ## Running locally